epfl-ada/ada-2023-project-tornada/README.md

 ## Conclusions

-Being small causes a beer to receive better ratings on BeerAdvocate.
+Our analysis shows that small causes a beer to receive better ratings on BeerAdvocate.

 ## Jupyter Notebook